-- a) Be sure the shoulders where bearings seat are free of burrs and contaminants. - b) If grease lubricated, be sure the grease retainers are in place prior to installing the outer races.
-Mount the outer races of these bearings (cups) into their respective housing bores (either chill to install or press in).
-Be sure the races seat against the housing shoulders. - Assemble line bearing cone on shaft in the direction shown on the sectional drawing.
-Thoroughly grease this bearing (if grease lubricated). - d) Install shaft, with the line bearing cone fitted, through the housing and support the assembly vertically (thrust end up). - e) If oil lubricated, install the line bearing oil thrower (heat or press to install) in the direction shown on the sectional drawing.
-Assemble the line bearing inner seal, the line bearing cover with gasket, the outer seal, shaft sleeve, stuffing box head, impeller, and the impeller nut.
-The line bearing oil thrower gap is not adjustable (except for the 6A bearing frame).
-See note (f).
+- a) Be sure the shoulders where the bearings seat, are free of burrs and contaminants. - b) Mount the bearing cups (outer races) [16,18] into their respective bearing housing bores (either chill or press in to install).
+Be sure the cups seat against the bearing housing shoulders. - c) Assemble the line-bearing cone [16] on the shaft[6] (heat or press to install). - d) Install the shaft [6], with the thoroughly oiled linebearing cone fitted, through the housing and support the assembly vertically (thrust end up). - e) Heat the thrust-bearing cone to approximately 95 °C (200 °F) and assemble it on the shaft together with the bearing washer, lock-washer [22A], and locknut [22].
+Hand tighten the nut. - f) Install the line bearing oil thrower (see 6.9.1.1) by heat or press to install in the direction shown on the sectional detail.
+Assemble the line bearing inner and outer seal, line-bearing cover with gasket, shaft sleeve, stuffing box head, impeller, and impeller nut.
+Locate the impeller nut set screw in the impeller nut fillet at assembly by tapping a new hole in the impeller face.